 I can’t think of a more idyllic backdrop for an Easter egg hunt than the James J. Hill House.

-This spring, the historic Gilded Age mansion is hosting two egg hunts on the front lawn.
-(Register here for the March 30 event.
+This spring, the historic Gilded Age mansion is hosting three egg hunts on the front lawn.
+(Register here for the event.
 Cost is $8 per person, and each child must be accompanied by an adult.
 Bring your own basket.)

-The egg hunt is a family-friendly gathering, ideal for toddlers and preschoolers.
+The James Hill House Easter egg hunt is a family-friendly gathering, ideal for toddlers and preschoolers.
 It begins with snacks and a chance to mingle on the first floor.
 This allows you a little breathing room; if you’re running a few minutes late, you won’t miss the egg hunt.

 The hunt officially commences in grand fashion, with a bagpipe player processing down the ornate central staircase.